jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Configuration-and-settings.md

 If you select the tab *General* you can define the following preferences:

 **House system**.
 Currently, Enigma supports only house systems with 12 houses.
+The default selection is Regiomontanus.
 Select *None* if you do not want to use a house system.

 **Type of zodiac**.
 Select either *sidereal* or *tropical*.